Gut-Behrami wins, tops Shiffrin in WC standings

 "I am just so happy about the win.
 It was a tough race, I missed completely the first run, I didn't come into speed," said Gut-Behrami, who finished 0.61 seconds off the pace in the morning session.

-Marta Bassino led Federica Brignone for an Italian one-two finish in the opening run, but they dropped to sixth and fourth, respectively.
+Marta Bassino led Federica Brignone for an Italian 1-2 finish in the opening run, but they dropped to sixth and fourth, respectively.

 Most racers struggled and lost time on a bump in a right turn near the end of the course.
 Gut-Behrami did as well, but the rest of her run was near-flawless.